mlabs-haskell/TuxedoDapp/Testing_Guide.md

   - Delist a listed kitty
   - Buy a listed kitty from another wallet by specifying the UXTO input tokens In order to test out this functionality, you'll need two keys, one for the seller and one for the buyer.
 For the seller, you can follow these steps:
       1. Create an initial kitty by calling the API by specifying yourself as the owner.
-See the command on breeding section
+See the command on the breeding section
-      2. Go to kitty details, mark a kitty for sale using the radio button and entering the price and click on Update For the buyer, we'll need to mint some tokens, the process can be as follows:
+      2. Go to kitty details, mark a kitty for sale using the radio button entering the price and click on Update For the buyer, we'll need to mint some tokens, the process can be as follows:
-      1. Generate a new key from the previous steps, add it to Talisman as the "Buyer"
+      1. Generate a new key from the previous steps and add it to Talisman as the "Buyer"
       2. Mint enough coins for the buyer.
 The `amount` parameter should be more than the kitty price and the `owner_public_key` will need to be fetched by calling `debug-get-key` as done with the seller public key from the previous steps.
           ```sh
           curl --location 'http://localhost:3000/post-mint-coin' \